tournament-js/tournament/README.md

 Tournament is a pure library for managing the state and generating statistics for a collection of matches in a tournament.
 Tournaments are created up front and are mutated simply by scoring individual matches.
 State can be serialized/deserialized via a simple interface.

-Tournament is a pure library for creating and managing match objects in extended competitive events.
-In particular it creates fair, round robin scheduled group stages, single & double elimination duel tournaments, FFA elimination tournaments and knockout tournaments.
-It includes easy helper functions for scoring of matches, tracking players, viewing ongoing statistics, as well as providing the matches in a simple JSON format that can be used to completely serialize the tournament and later deserialize it back.

 ## Usage
 Create a new tournament instance from the class at the respective tournament type entry point, then interact with helper functions to score and calculate results.